Welcome to my blog

 Apple Pay Now Offers Cash Option

 With the introduction of Apple Pay Cash, Apple makes it easy to have quick person-to-person money transfers, similar to apps like Square Cash or Venmo.
+This feature allows users to send and receive money directly from their iPhone or Apple Watch, eliminating the need for intermediaries.
 The feature is now available for beta testers in the US via iOS 11.2 and watchOS 4.2.
-For the last two months, Apple has tested out the new option via its corporate and retail employees.
-While Apple Pay Cash did not ship out in iOS 11, it is now ready for iOS 11.2.
-Apple Pay Cash works through the Messages app allowing you to transfer...

 How to Remove System Preference Menu Options

 System Preferences (gear icon) on your Mac offers easy ways to customize menu options to access important settings on your computer.
 The menu has built-in items to adjust your computer’s operating system from its appearance to energy settings, network connectivity and more.
 It can also contain third-party icons from third-party software or hardware.
 You can remove any of these items from System Preferences at any time.
-Start with opening the System Preferences menu.
-This is the gear icon.
-You may have it in your Dock already (appears by default).
-You...
+Additionally, you can reorder the items in the menu to suit your preferences, allowing for a more streamlined interface.

 Pro photo editing in Photos App

-Most of you that use Photos on your Mac will use it to download or upload your photos and videos from your iDevice (iPad’s and iPhone’s) and maybe even use some of the advanced features for sorting, filtering and organizing your collection see: https://jonbrown.org/blog/photos-smart-albums/) The Photos App on your Mac also comes with a range of pro editing tools allowing you to make quick edits to your photos right from the App.3 To reveal the editing tools press the “edit photo” button: Once in the editing window a list of...
+Most of you that use Photos on your Mac will likely use it to download or upload your photos and videos from your iDevice (iPads and iPhones) and maybe even utilize some of the advanced features for sorting, filtering, and organizing your collection.
+You may also be familiar with Smart Albums, which can help streamline your workflow: see /blog/photos-smart-albums/

 Managed App Updates for Macintosh Computers

-A brave new world I have been using Macintosh computers for a long time.
-As long as I can remember its always been said.
-Macintosh computers are not vulnerable to malicous intent.
-While malware, spyware and now ransomware plaque the Windows and Linux landscape, Mac had always been a trusted alternative.
-In fact Apple themselves highlighted this very sentiment during their, “Im a Mac” commercial campaign, which ran many years ago.
-We live in a very different world now.
-Macintosh computers are just as vulnerable to malicous attacks.
-Spyware and...
+I have been using Macintosh computers for a long time.
+As long as I can remember it's always been said that Macintosh computers are not vulnerable to malicious intent.
+While malware, spyware, and now ransomware plague the Windows and Linux landscape, Mac has always been a trusted alternative.
+In fact, Apple themselves highlighted this very sentiment during their "I'm a Mac" commercial campaign, which ran many years ago, showcasing the perceived security benefits of choosing a Mac over other platforms.

 iOS 11.1.1 is here